Get to know Brooke

 By the time Brooke was a senior in high school she won the school talent show with her original song “Walk With You” co-written by voice coach and music mentor Virginia Young and followed that up with another 2nd place finish in 98.1 Hawk country music radio Hitmaker Challenge.

 Jack then began working with Brooke co-writing and produced her debut EP.
 She continued to perform at local music venues and more recently gigs further away from the local music scene in other upstate New York venues.
-After performing more than 60 shows Brooke released her debut EP “Here’s To Us” in March 2016 that is available digitally on line at most online outlets with physical copies available on line at CD Baby and Music City in Vestal NY.
-Brooke would love to have y’all join the Brooke Albright Country Music Army.
+After performing more than 60 shows Brooke released her debut EP “Here’s To Us” in March 2016 that is available digitally on line at most online outlets with physical copies at Music City in Vestal, NY and on-line at CDBaby.com.